 We repurchase shares of Kimberly-Clark common stock from time to time pursuant to publicly announced share repurchase programs.
 Our Board of Directors authorized share repurchase programs on July 23, 2007 and on January 21, 2011, each of which allows for the repurchase of 50 million shares in an amount not to exceed \$5 billion.
-During 2011, purchases of our common stock totaled \$1.24 billion, all of which were repurchased under the 2007 program and made through a broker in the open market.
-We did not repurchase any shares during the fourth quarter of 2011.
-At December 31, 2011, there were .2 million shares and 50 million shares of repurchase authority remaining under the 2007 program and the 2011 program, respectively.
+During 2012, purchases of our common stock totaled \$1.3 billion, of which \$1,286 were repurchased under the 2011 program, and \$14 were purchased under and completed the 2007 program.
+All of these shares were purchased through a broker in the open market.
+At December 31, 2012, there were 33.7 million shares of repurchase authority remaining under the 2011 program.